What is the Church’s relationship to the New Covenant?

 A note to preachers and teachers.
 A difficulty will arise if we emphasize that the Church is not under the New Covenant.
 Wisdom is needed in presenting the truths herein stated, and it may seem strange that at this juncture-and after such teaching- this seems to be a backtrack.
 The average layman in assembly gatherings is satisfied that he sees himself under a "New Covenant" instead of the Old one.
 He equates his very christianity with what he calls the "new covenant."
 The more he learns the distinction between law & grace, the more he assumes Old Covenant was for Israel, and the New Covenant is for him.

 He sees (rightly) that he is under grace and not law, and assumes that means the same as "Old Covenant" versus "New Covenant."
 In doing so he may not really have great doctrinal areas of error at all.
 He has a Savior who did a finished work, instead of leaving things undone, as if something is still required of him.
 This is what he “thinks” when he thinks of the “New Covenant.”
-Wisdom would consider carefully how to handle the above teaching lest such a person feel that we are undermining his hope somehow.
+Wisdom would consider carefully how to handle our position lest such a person feel that we are undermining his hope somehow.
+The common layman is not going to dig this deeply into the well of truth.
 Wisdom and love are needed.
 This is an area where the average layman would fall back into generalities about the Old vs. New Covenant, and the teacher needs wisdom.
-It is even possible he charge you (because he isn't a teacher nor studious) with teaching error if you say the church is not under the NC.
+It is possible, and even likely, that he charge you (because he isn't a teacher nor studious) with teaching error if you say the church is not under the NC.

 It is a agreed that this is a challenging topic, and in conclusion let us recall the clear statement of Jeremiah and repeated in Hebrews: